plasmadice/lazyftp/README.md

 `npm i` to install all needed dependancies
 `npm start` to start the frontend

+Optional: Install Right-Click to Open in VLC Chrome Extension
+Optional: Enable Support for FTP URLs in Chrome (copy `chrome://flags/#enable-ftp` into URL bar in Chrome and change to `Enabled`)

 ### Details

 - Encrypted data is sent from the frontend to this server where it is decrypted using a key.